rubix.galaxy package#

 Returns:

-The RubixData object with the centered particles, which contain of a new set of coordinates and velocities as jnp.ndarray.
+The same RubixData object with centered coordinates and

 Example